Skullcap, Official (Scutellaria lateriflora) seeds, organic

 Family: Mint (Lamiacea)

 (Mad Dog Skullcap, Virginia Skullcap, Blue Skullcap) Herbaceous perennial native to the US.
-Plant prefers part shade to full sun and rich, moist soils.
+Flowers light blue to a height of 30 inches.
+Plant prefers shade and rich, moist soils.
 Traditional usage: TWM, sleeplessness, anxiety and depression.
-The plant itself is likable and unassuming, with a multi-stemmed, upright habit, reddish stems and blue flowers protruding sideways at the axils (thus lateriflora, which is very often and incorrectly called “laterifolia” in the herb industry).
-Plant prefers fertile, moist soil, part shade to full sun.
-Sow seed in garden in cool soils of fall or early spring, or give 30 days moist refrigeration by mixing with peat moss, coir or sand in a plastic bag or glass jar in the fridge.
+The plant itself is likable and unassuming, with a multi-stemmed, upright habit, reddish stems and flowers located to one side of the stem (thus lateriflora, which is very often and incorrectly called “laterifolia” in the herb industry).
+Sow seed in garden in cool soils of fall or early spring, or give 30 days moist refrigeration by mixing with peat moss, coir or sand in a plastic bag or glass jar in the fridge.* Bury seed 1/4 inch deep and tamp–dark dependent germinator.
 Then, sow in warm soil.
 Germ in 30 days.
 Thin or transplant to 1 foot apart.
-Flowers blue/purple to 3 feet tall.

 Packet contains 50 seeds